Have Large Vision-Language Models Mastered Art History?: Predicting Artistic Attributes with VLMs

-WikiArt is the largest online public collection of digitized artworks, with 81,449 paintings from 1,119 artists, ranging from the 15th century to contemporary times.
-These paintings represent 27 different styles (e.g., abstract, impressionism) and 45 genres (e.g., landscape, portrait).
-A selection of artworks are tagged with their creation year.
-The WikiArt dataset is divided into a training set (57,025 images) and a validation set (24,421 images).
-In this study, we assess performance on the validation set.
-Since not all the paintings have their creation year annotated, we use a subset -- WikiArt \textit{Validation Subset} (VS) --- of the dataset with these annotations to test the models on the enriched prompts.
-WikiArt VS comprises 7,759 paintings dated after 1900.
+\textbf{WikiArt} is the largest public collection of digitized artworks, with 81,449 paintings by 1,119 artists, ranging from the 15th century to contemporary times.
+These paintings represent 27 styles (e.g., abstract, impressionism) and 45 genres (e.g., landscape, portrait), with some paintings annotated with their creation year.
+It is divided into a training set (57,025 images) and a validation set (24,421 images).
+We evaluate model performance on the validation set.
+Since not all the paintings have their creation year annotated, we use the subset of 7,759 paintings dated after 1900 and we refer to this set as WikiArt \textit{Validation Subset} (VS).